Fire and rescue services

 Ticks are most common in country areas.
 They're active from spring to autumn.

-Cases of West Nile virus have occurred in Croatia.
+Cases of West Nile virus have occurred.
 There's no vaccine for it.

 To protect yourself from illness: